 It’s also pretty clear that the memories are cherished by more than just the survivors of the industry.
 In one memorable sequence, Director Davy Chou interviews squatters in the Hemakcheat about their favourite pre-1975 films.
 There are also a couple of bizarre local cinema buffs that talk obsessively about films that no longer exist.
 One even admits that while he cannot remember his relative killed by the Khmer Rouge he can remember the films he saw as a child.

 Chou, the grandson of prominent Cambodian producer Vann Chann, made the film with close cooperation of the government.
 As such, it has the whiff of promoting an official version of culture.
-There’s no mention of Sihanouk, the country’s pre-1975 monarch and a prodigious, if not particularl talented, director of numerous films.
+There’s no mention of Sihanouk, the country’s pre-1975 monarch and a prodigious, if not particularly talented, director of numerous films.

 After the Vietnamese army deposed the Khmer Rouge the film industry enjoyed a resurgence of sorts.
 People flocked back to cinema to see films from Soviet Union, Eastern Europe and Vietnam.
 Local content started being made again, too.
-But the industry was demolished by raising production costs, the availability of cheap DVD and the closure of the vast majority of the capital’s cinemas.
+But the industry was demolished by raising production costs, the availability of cheap DVDs and the closure of the vast majority of the capital’s cinemas.

 Young people using digital technology are starting to make local films and there is a strong grindhouse industry churning out cheap horror films.
 But that’s not necessarily the type of culture the government or the survivors of the pre-1975 movie industry want to promote.